Bobby pin: Appearance

 Like barrettes, decorated bobby pins are sometimes meant to be noticed in hair.
-A decorated bobby pin can have beads, ribbons or other details on it, and is usually worn to pull back front sections of hair while looking decorative.
+A decorated bobby pin can have beads, ribbons, or other details and is usually worn to pull back front sections of hair while looking decorative.

 Bobby pins may also be tinted a hair color, such as blonde, brown, or red to blend better into the hair.

 Some are made without the wavy rigid side and instead are smooth and curved.
-They are made this way to help with the grip factor and they stay closer and more tightly attached to the hair that it is pinned to.
+They are made this way to help with the grip factor and to stay closer and more tightly attached to the hair that they are pinned to.

-Bobby pins may also be padded in order to avoid creasing the hair.
+Bobby pins may also be padded to avoid creasing the hair.

 History

 English manufacturers Kirby, Beard & Co.
 Ltd. of Birmingham made hairpins similar to the bobby pin in 1853, before the bobby pin's invention.
 The trademarked pin, the "Kirbigrip" was just one of the pins produced by Kirby, the bobby pin closely resembled the kirby grip.
 The bobby pin was invented by Luis Marcus, a San Francisco–based cosmetics manufacturer, after World War I and came into wide use as the hairstyle known as the "bob cut" or "bobbed hair" took hold.
 He originally sold two handmade bobby pins for 35 cents.
 Although Marcus thought about naming the pin after himself, he named them bobby after the bobbed hairstyle.
 A trademark on the term "bobbie pin" was held for some decades by Smith Victory Corporation of Buffalo, New York.
 A trademark infringement claim made by Smith Victory Corporation against Procter & Gamble regarding their naming their home permanent product Bobbi was settled in the 1950s by a payment to Smith Victory Corporation by P&G. The term is now in common usage and therefore is no longer a valid trademark.